 , which is a must for modern development techniques.

-With the advent of React, we have some interesting options for writing modular CSS (css that is bound to our element, meaning that styles for one component don’t pollute another).
-Faraz ran through three he’s been using.
+With the advent of React, we have some interesting options for writing modular CSS (CSS that is bound to our element, meaning that styles for one component don’t pollute another).
+Faraz ran through three that he had been using.

 Modules